NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 **Note:** Minecraft does not support every single UTF symbol and displays unsupported symbols as a box.
 You can try sending your symbol into chat and see if it works or not.
 If not, it's not supported by MC.

 ## #14 - Is there a way to remove all players from tablist?
+Here are various ways to achieve this goal:

-In Minecraft, for a player to be visible in-game, they also need to appear in the tablist.
+* **Option 1: Hide players entirely** - In Minecraft, for a player to be visible in-game, they also need to added into the tablist.
+If you don't mind hiding players from game as well, there are plugins that offer this (TAB is, however, not one of them).
-Remember the issue with NPCs showing up in the tablist?
-It's the same underlying mechanic.

-If you're okay with players not being visible in the world, you can use a plugin that hides all players completely.
+  In 1.19.3, the player info packet received a new field that allows us to explicitly hide players from tablist while all the necessary data is still sent to players.

-Since Minecraft 1.19.3, this limitation has been lifted — it's now possible to have entities in the game without showing them in the tablist.
+* **Option 2: Layout with 0 slots** - Since Minecraft 1.19.3, the limitation explained above has been lifted — it's now possible to have entities in the game without showing them in the tablist.
+TAB does not have an explicit feature for doing this.
+However, since 1.19.3, the [Layout](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Layout) feature uses this mechanic to allow less than 80 slots.
+This feature can be "abused" by enabling the feature, removing fixed-slots and adding `slot-count: 0` to the displayed layout.
+The final effect will be a playerless tablist.
-However, the TAB plugin does **not** support removing all players from the tablist in any version of Minecraft.

-An alternative solution using TAB is putting a lot of empty lines into header, which will push all players out of the screen.
+* **Option 3: Pushing players out of the screen with header** - You can add a ton of empty lines into the header.
+As a result, players will be pushed down out of the screen and effectively not visible.

 ## #15 - How to add images to tablist?
 You can check out [this Reddit post](https://www.reddit.com/r/admincraft/comments/llrgty/comment/gnswdcz/?utm_source=share&utm_medium=web2x&context=3).